It's a beautiful Saturday morning in August. You roll out of bed,

 consumers with inexpensive, locally grown, farm-fresh produce.
 Openair-Market Net is a great source for learning

 about outdoor markets worldwide.
-The site notes that farmer's markets allow
+The site notes that farmers markets allow

 shoppers to conduct business face-to-face with vendors who have a personal